 Mumita Tanjeela (Gender Specialist), Member

-Dr. Golam Rahman, Chief Information Commissioner, Bangladesh
+Dr. Golam Rahman, former Professor, Department of Mass Communication and Journalism, University of Dhaka, former Chief Information Commissioner, Bangladesh

-Mir Masrur Zaman (CEO)
+Mir Masrur Zaman

 Mir Shahidul Alam (Programme)

 Md.
-Rezaul Haque (Research and Communication)
+Rezaul Haque (Research & Communication)

 Md.
 Mahbub Ullah, ICT Specialist, CEO, Geoplan Bangladesh.